jotruebl/jotruebl.github.io/_posts/2020-12-22-surfsense.md

 The final question is if this will actually lead to better forecasts.
 The key here will be in the specifics of the machine learning model used in SurfSense.
 Domain knowledge of surf forecasting methods and understanding of machine learning is crucial to developing an optimal approach.
 For example, it's generally accepted that machine learning models require massive training datasets numbering tens to hundreds of thousands of instances in order to be accurate.
 This is less than ideal if each individual user's training dataset consists of each surf event.
 As much as they'd prefer, it's simply not possible for surfers to surf hundreds of thousands of times.
 But using some knowledge of the physical interactions of the ocean along with an understanding of the various machine learning approaches, it's actually possible to create a useful model that does not require massive amounts of training data.
 Rather, it may be possible that a reasonable model could be trained after only one season of surfing (which is certainly shorter than how long it takes to even learn how to surf).

-In the coming months I'll continue building the SurfSense user interface and begin testing the underlying data-driven forecast model.
-Stay tuned.

-{: .mx-auto.d-block :}
+For now, SurfSense is still in development.
+As of this writing, I've built an API that collects buoy observations, WW3 predictions, and relevant atmospheric conditions.
+It also allows you to save your surf session ratings and will compare those conditions to buoy and model data.
+In the coming months I'll be working to include the machine learning prototype and begin testing.
+If you'd like to track my progress or simply take a peak at the UI, [you can try out SurfSense for free by clicking here.](surfsense.herokuapp.com)